Chang 3-run triple off Benintendi's glove, Indians beat KC - WHIZ News

-CLEVELAND (AP) — Yu Chang hit a bases-loaded triple off left fielder Andrew Benintendi’s glove in the first inning, leading Cal Quantrill and Cleveland Indians over the Kansas City Royals 4-1 Tuesday night.
+CLEVELAND (AP) — Yu Chang hit a bases-loaded triple off left fielder Andrew Benintendi’s glove in the first inning, leading Cal Quantrill and the Cleveland Indians to a 4-1 win over the Kansas City Royals on Tuesday night.

 Ernie Clement homered as the second-place Indians kept Chicago’s magic number for clinching the AL Central at two.
 Cleveland hosts the White Sox in a five-game series beginning Thursday.